-- (a) A review will be undertaken by the CPE and United Voice into the crediting and accumulation of personal leave injury and sickness, for employees' whose entitlement exceeds 91.20 hours per annum as per clause 47.10. - 39.7 Ministerial Chauffeurs Identification and acknowledgement of Security related activities - (a) A review will be undertaken during the life of the Agreement by the OCPE, in liaison with Premier and Cabinet, and the Public Service Association as to the Identification and acknowledgement of Security related activities that are required to be undertaken by Ministerial Chauffeurs. - (b) Any implementation of outcomes of this review can only occur by agreement between the parties and such agreement will be subject to clause 9 - Variation contained in this Agreement. - (c) The above provisions do not preclude the reviews identified at clause 39 or matters arising therefrom; nor preclude the outcomes of the review of security related activities as contained in Appendix 3.4 Ministerial Chauffeurs.
+- 39.1 The following matters will be reviewed by the relevant parties during the life of this enterprise agreement or as indicated. - 39.2 Consolidated Agreement - (a) During the life of this enterprise agreement, the CE, DTF will draft a consolidated enterprise agreement that considers existing terms and conditions of employment that are contained in industrial instruments and significant policy documents.
+This process will commence within the first twelve months of the date of approval of this Agreement.
+This review and development of a draft consolidated enterprise agreement will be undertaken in a consultative manner, having regard to available information, including from relevant union(s). - 39.3 Personal Leave Injury and Sickness - (a) A review will be undertaken by the CE, DTF and UWU into the crediting and accumulation of personal leave injury and sickness, for employees' whose entitlement exceeds 91.20 hours per annum as per clause 47.10. - 39.4 Ministerial Chauffeurs Identification and acknowledgement of Security related activities - (a) A review will be undertaken during the life of the Agreement by the CE, DTF in liaison with the applicable agency and the Public Service Association as to the Identification and acknowledgement of Security related activities that are required to be undertaken by Ministerial Chauffeurs. - (b) Any implementation of outcomes of this review can only occur by agreement between the parties and such agreement will be subject to clause 9 Variation contained in this Agreement. - (c) The above provisions do not preclude the reviews identified at clause 39 or matters arising therefrom; nor preclude the outcomes of the review of security related activities as contained in Appendix 3.4 Ministerial Chauffeurs.